nskarakoc/giphy-clone/README.md

 npm install
 ```

 Prepare your [.env.local](.env.local) file.
-It should look like this:
+You can copy from [.env.local.example](.env.local.example) file.
+Basicaly it should look like this:

 ```text
 NEXT_PUBLIC_GIPHY_API_KEY={YOUR_API_KEY}